 services.
 You may assign an application version to a release package to track

-people.
-All applications contain a single primary table that stores process
+teams of people.
+All applications contain a single primary table that stores

-items and, optionally, one or more auxiliary tables used for storing auxiliary
+process items and, optionally, one or more auxiliary tables used for storing

-data that supports the process.
-Applications also contain workflows that
+auxiliary data that supports the process.
+Applications also contain workflows

-determine the flow of items through the process, fields that store data, forms
+that determine the flow of items through the process, fields that store data,

 - Approvals may be required to allow a release train to proceed to

 the final deployment stage; to validate that a release train may exit a stage